Peterson, Jordan. 12 Rules for Life. Random House, Toronto, 2018. NF; 4/18.

 4. Compare yourself to who you were yesterday, not to who someone else is today.
 I like this one because following it helps me.
 I’m impressionable (awful to admit), and inclined to do its opposite.
 I need to be reminded that “… because mediocrity has consequences both real and harsh, (our own) standards are necessary.”
 Our own standards.

 5. Do not let your children do anything that makes you dislike them.
 Here we have a diatribe on today’s permissiveness in raising children based on the idea that there is some sort of natural human capacity for developing conscience and self-control.
-That idea is overestimated, says Peterson.
+That idea is overvalued, says Peterson.
 It’s damaging to children when parents who fear conflict don’t dare to correct them.
 Punishment is sometimes necessary.
 He says we should limit rules and use minimum necessary force, parents should come in pairs, and parents should understand their own capacity for being harsh, vengeful, arrogant, resentful, angry, and deceitful.
 But follow their instincts fearlessly.
-I’m with him on this one.
+I’m with him on this one although dear, lovely, and wonderful though they all are, I wish to God I’d done a better job with my kids.

 7. Pursue what is meaningful, not what is expedient.
 Is life about maximizing pleasure or about minimizing suffering?
 This leads to an evolutionary analysis of sacrifice, which is delayed gratification, leading to more for me in the future and more for others who will then collaborate/cooperate with me.
 A child who can’t share or trade can’t have any friends because having friends is a form of trade.
 All this pretty well reiterates Peterson’s ethic I think.